 Manganese Removal From The Drinking Water - Does the Berkey water filter remove Manganese?

-The Imperial Berkey Water Filter can dramatically reduce trihalomethanes, inorganic minerals, heavy metals, pharmaceuticals, pesticides, VOCs, petroleum products, perfluorinated chemicals, rust, silt, sediment, radiologicals, and more.
+The Imperial Berkey Water Filter can dramatically reduce trihalomethanes, inorganic minerals, heavy metals, pharmaceuticals, pesticides, VOCs, petroleum products, perfluorinated chemicals, rust, silt, sediment, radiological, and more.

-This system features 2 Black Berkey elements, but it can be upgraded into 4 or 6.
+This system features 2 Black Berkey elements but can be upgraded into 4 or 6.
 Also, this can be used by small to mid to large-sized families.

-With the 4.5 gallons storage capacity, surely no one will go thirsty inside the home.
-Thus, grab yours nowhere
+With its 4.5-gallon storage capacity, no one will go thirsty inside the home.
+Thus, grab yours anywhere

 Crown Berkey Water Filter